Organogold chemistry: Historical development

-In 1976, Thomas and coworkers reported conversion of phenylacetylene to acetophenone using tetrachloroauric acid in a 37% yield.
-In this reaction gold(III) was used as a homogeneous catalyst replacing mercury in oxymercuration.
+The hydration of phenylacetylene to acetophenone using tetrachloroauric acid in a 37% yield was reported in 1976.
+An analogous mercury(II)-promote reaction was known.
 This same study lists a published yield >150%, indicating catalysis that perhaps was not acknowledged by the chemists.

-In 1991, Utimoto reacted gold(III) (NaAuCl_{4}) with alkynes and water.
-Teles identified a major drawback of this method as Au(III) was rapidly reduced to catalytically dead metallic gold and in 1998 returned to the theme of ligand supported Au(I) for the same transformation:
+The reaction of the gold(III) salt NaAuCl_{4}) with alkynes and water was reported in 1991.
+A major drawback of this method as Au(III) is rapidly reduced to catalytically inactive metallic gold and in 1998 returned to the theme of ligand supported Au(I) for the same transformation:

 This particular reaction demonstrated fantastic catalytic efficiency and would trigger a flurry of research into the use of phosphinegold(I) complexes for the activation C-C multiple bonds in the years to come.
 In spite of the lower stability of gold(III) complexes under catalytic conditions, simple AuCl_{3} was also found to be an efficient catalyst in some cases.
 For instance, Hashmi reported an AuCl_{3}-catalyzed alkyne / furan Diels–Alder reaction - a type of cycloaddition that does not ordinarily occur - for the synthesis of 2,3-disubstituted phenols:

 Further mechanistic studies conclude that this is not a concerted transformation, but rather an initial alkyne hydroarylation followed by a series of non-obvious intramolecular rearrangements, concluding with a 6π electrocyclization and rearomatization.

-Relativistic effects are significant in organogold chemistry due to the large nuclear charge of the metal (Z = 79).
-As a consequence of relativistically expanded 5d orbitals, the LAu fragment can stabilize a neighboring carbocation via electron donation into the empty p-type orbital.
-Thus, in addition to their expected carbocation-like reactivity, these cations also exhibit significant carbene character, a property that has been exploited in catalytic transformations such as cyclopropanation and C-H insertion.
 Propargyl esters can serve as precursors for cationic gold-vinylcarbene intermediates, which can react with alkenes in a concerted manner to afford the cyclopropanation product.
 The use of a chiral ligand ((R)-DTBM-SEGPHOS) resulted in good to excellent levels of enantioselectivity.